DaGeRe/peass/README.md

 ## Static Test Selection

 Static test selection determines whether a tests performance may have changed because a source that is called, a dependency, is changed.
 With a call to `de.peass.DependencyReadingStarter -folder $PROJECTFOLDER` the reading of dependencies is started for a checked-out-project.
-Therefore, all tests are converted to KoPeMe-tests using Kieker, because Kieker allows to generate traces and KoPeMe allows to save the relation between test-call and Kieker-Trace-Folder.
+Therefore, all tests are converted to KoPeMe-tests with enabled Kieker (`useKieker=true`), because Kieker allows to generate traces and KoPeMe allows to save the relation between test-call and Kieker-Trace-Folder.
 Afterwards, they are executed for every version.
 By parsing the sources and the version-control-system-diffs, it is determined where changes have taken place.
 The generated dependencies are saved afterwards into results/ as JSON-file, the $DEPENDENCYFILE (which is named deps_$PROJECT.json).

 ## Trace Analysis